 Governance

-Benevolence Fund—suggested adding to the policy statement on the Benevolence Fund to read:
+Benevolence Fund—Cathy suggested amending Section IV.C.7 of the Board Policy Book so that the policy statement on the Benevolence Fund reads as follows:

 A Benevolence Fund shall be maintained by the congregation for the purpose of aiding needy individuals and organizations in the wider community that are not recipients of the Share the Plate collections.
 Individuals within the congregation needing assistance shall be aided by the Minster’s Discretionary Fund.
 The Benevolence Fund shall be administered by the Benevolence Ministry working with the Minister.
 The members of the Benevolence Ministry shall be appointed by the Minister.
 The Benevolence Ministry shall develop and follow written procedures for the administration of, acceptance of contributions, to, and disbursements from the Benevolence Fund.

-Mary made a motion to accept the amendment to the Benevolence Fund requirements as proposed.
+Mary made a motion to accept the amendment to the Benevolence Fund policy as proposed.

 Dave seconded the motion.